 These streets are characterised by their high and continuous footfall and vehicular traffic.
 Centred around a large transport hub, such as a train station, tube station or bus interchange office and transport streets see large numbers of commuters and tourists passing through them.
 Frequently these streets link to major business and office districts, or other destinations.
-Retail units tend to feature a greater streets may also operate as a local high street but are differentiated by a typically higher footfall and a larger percentage of tourist visitors.
+Retail units tend to feature a greater number of chains as rental values are typically higher.
+There tends to be a high proportion of food and beverage establishments to serve the more transient on the go population.